 - Time – you didn’t have to wait as long for the water to boil

 (And this tip just in from a reader: To save more energy, but not time, just turn off the heat once you add the pasta and keep a lid on it.
 Add about 5 minutes to your regular cooking time and check for doneness.
-Sounds great for a day when you are not in a hurry!)
+Sounds great for a day when you are not in as much of a hurry!)

 Hungry for more time and money saving kitchen tips?